leehua012/comment-system/README.md

-# Getting Started with Create React App (Somment System)
+# Getting Started with Create React App (Comment System)

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 - This is a **pure frontend comment system** that supports the following features: